ktrieu/new-website/blog/tax-guide.md

 > All interest income is taxable unless specifically excluded...
 Tax-exempt interest income is earned from bonds issued by states, cities, or counties and the District of Columbia.

 :::

+### Lines 3a and 3b

+This is for dividends from investing.
+The [IRS says](https://www.irs.gov/publications/p519#en_US_2022_publink1000222213) "dividend income received from domestic corporations is US source income", while "income from foreign corporations is foreign source income".
+I did all my investing in Canadian stocks (and therefore Canadian corporations) so I get a skip again.
+If you invested in US stocks during your term, you'd probably have to declare the dividends here.
+Your broker of choice will have tax forms for you.

+### Lines 4a and 4b